bacalhau-project/examples/README.md

 * All examples must be ipynb files
 * Examples must be placed in "task specific" directories in this repository - this structure is mirrored to the documentation site
 * The todo folder will not be rendered
-* Due to a bug in docusaurus, files named `index.ipynb` or `README.ipynb` will not be rendered.
-See [this issue for a fix].
-Name your notebooks something like `${task}-${subtask}.ipynb` instead, like the current examples.
+* Any file named `README.ipynb` or `index.ipynb` will be rendered as the index page for the directory

 ### Documentation Rendering

 Whenever you push to the main branch on this repository, a github action will automatically render your ipynb's into markdown and push them to the [docs repository](https://github.com/bacalhau-project/docs.bacalhau.org/).

-Please note that the push of the rendered code will delete and replace the existing files in the docs repository.
+:warning: Please note that the push of the rendered code will delete and replace the existing files in the docs/examples directory in the [repository](https://github.com/bacalhau-project/docs.bacalhau.org). :warning:

 You can pass Docusaurus yaml metadata by specifying a raw cell at the top of your notebook.
 See [the index](index.ipynb) for an example.